 A former soccer and rugby player, Peter also enjoys music, the theater, and travel, especially to France.
 He lives in Palos Verdes with his wife Mary Todd, a retired English teacher, and Beau, the world’s calmest Cavalier King Charles Spaniel.

-The Rev. Megan Hollaway is Dean of Chapel and Head of the Religion and Ethics Department.
+The Rev. Megan Hollaway is Chaplain and Head of the Religion, Ethics, and Philosophy Department.
 She has over fifteen years of experience working directly with young people in a variety of settings.
 Ordained in 2007, she served as Associate Rector for three years at Grace Church, Kilmarnock, Virginia.
 While there, she also served on the board of the local Boys and Girls Club, started a monthly community dinner at an apartment complex for elderly and low-income residents, and organized urban immersion trips for young people to learn about revitalizing American cities and empowering people in need.

 Megan received her Master of Divinity from Yale University in 2007.
 Before divinity school, she worked as a clinical social worker for three years in public mental health and private practice, specializing in trauma and family therapy.
 Megan received her Master of Social Work from Virginia Commonwealth University in 2000 and did her clinical internship in hospice.
 For four years, she lived and worked at Richmond Hill, an ecumenical and interracial religious community committed to healing the city of Richmond around issues of race, jurisdiction, and economics.
 In 2005, she studied at the Summer Peacebuilding Institute at Eastern Mennonite University, a graduate-level program in conflict transformation.

 Megan was raised on a military base outside of Washington, DC.
 She currently lives in Atwater Village with her husband, James Ponsoldt, who is a filmmaker; their son, John; their daughter, Alice; and their two cats.